bartuspan/ubik/README.md

 ### Admin

 * Reset admin-side HTML editor to a nicer font size and stack.
-* "Strict" slugs; removes non-Latin characters (designed for use with bilingual English/Chinese post titles).
 * Adds Facebook, Flickr, GitHub, Google+, Instagram, and Twitter to user contact methods; removes AIM, Jabber, and Yahoo.
 * Switch for the magic "all settings" hack.
 * System-wide shortcode viewer shows you what shortcodes are registered (useful in development).